pintergreg/flink/docs/spargel_guide.md

 Spargel
 =======

 Spargel is our [Giraph](http://giraph.apache.org) like **graph processing** Java API.
 It supports basic graph computations, which are run as a sequence of [supersteps](iterations.html#supersteps).
-Spargel and Giraph both implement the [Bulk Synchronous Parallel (BSP)](https://en.wikipedia.org/wiki/Bulk_Synchronous_Parallel) programming model, propsed by Google's [Pregel](http://googleresearch.blogspot.de/2009/06/large-scale-graph-computing-at-google.html).
+Spargel and Giraph both implement the [Bulk Synchronous Parallel (BSP)](https://en.wikipedia.org/wiki/Bulk_Synchronous_Parallel) programming model, proposed by Google's [Pregel](http://googleresearch.blogspot.de/2009/06/large-scale-graph-computing-at-google.html).

 The API provides a **vertex-centric** view on graph processing with two basic operations per superstep: